Altinn/altinn-studio-docs/content/app/getting-started/copy-app/_index.en.md

 In Altinn Studio you can make a copy of an existing application within an organization.
 This is done through the dashboard.
 In order to do this you have to have permission to create new repositories within your org.
-Members of the teams "**Owners**" and "**Developers**" have these righs by deault.
+Members of the teams "**Owners**" and "**Developers**" have these rights by default.
 If you don't have permissions you should talk to your organizations administrator.

 ![Dashboard in Altinn Studio](overview.png "Dashboard - overview")